-Although the respondents noted that Sungusungu was banned and outlawed by the government and was no longer officially operational, it was evident that, they operated incognito.
-Traditionally, they represented the policing arm of the indigenous conflict management system that were used by members of the society to punish culprits found guilty of the offences they were suspected and accused of by Iritongo within their respective clans as opined by 115 (28.1%) of the community members.
+Traditionally, the Sungusungu represented the policing arm of the indigenous conflict management system that were used by members of the society to punish culprits found guilty of the offences they were accused of by Iritongo within their respective clans as opined by 115 (28.1%) of the community members.
 In most instances, Sungusungu from different clans could work together to provide community policing against cattle rustling or petty crimes related to cattle theft as agreed by 46 (11.2%) of the community members.
 As such, they played a key role in managing conflict as most would-be criminals feared the wrath that could be meted on them by the Sungusungu.